vanphuc1201/tp/docs/UserGuide.md

 Format: `help`

 ## Contact related commands
+---
 ### Adding a contact: `add-contact`

-Adds a person to the StudyCircle contact list.
+Adds a contact to the StudyCircle contact list.

 Format: `add-contact n/NAME p/PHONE_NUMBER e/EMAIL [g/GROUP_INDEX]…​`

-* The contact name must be unique (case-insensitive comparison).
+`NAME` Constraints:
+* case-insensitive <span style="color:grey">(The system displays names in their original case but treats names like “tom” and “TOM” as the same.)</span>
+* Should not be blank <span style="color:grey">(A string with only spaces is considered blank also)</span>
+* Support max 50 characters
+* Support alphanumeric characters
+* Support spaces <span style="color:grey">(Consecutive space not allow)</span>
+* Support s/o or d/o <span style="color:grey">(An optional segment that must be placed between two names when used)</span>
+* Leading and trailing spaces are automatically removed.

+`PHONE_NUMBER` Constraints:
+* Must contain only digits
+* Minimum 8 digits
+* Maximum 15 digits

+`EMAIL` Constraints:
+* is case-sensitive
+* Must start with 'e'
+* Follow by 7 digit
+* Must end with '@u.nus.edu'

+`GROUP_INDEX` Constraints:
+* Must be a positive integer

 <box type="tip" seamless>

-**Tip:** A person can be added to multiple groups at once by specifying multiple `g/` prefixes
+**Tip:** A contact can be added to multiple groups at once by specifying multiple `g/` prefixes
 </box>

 Examples:
-* `add-contact n/John Doe p/98765432 e/johnd@example.com` adds a contact with name: John Doe, phone: 98765432, email: johnd@example.com to the contact list.
+* `add-contact n/John Doe p/98765432 e/e1234567@u.nus.edu` adds a contact with name: John Doe, phone: 98765432, email: e1234567@u.nus.edu to the contact list.
-* `add-contact n/Betsy Crowe g/1 e/betsycrowe@example.com p/1234567 g/2` adds a contact with name: Betsy Crowe, phone: 1234567, email: betsycrowe@example.com to the contact list and add Betsy Crowe to group 1, 2.
+* `add-contact n/Betsy Crowe g/1 e/e1232567@u.nus.edu p/12345678 g/2` adds a contact with name: Betsy Crowe, phone: 12345678, email: e1232567@u.nus.edu to the contact list and add Betsy Crowe to group 1, 2.

 ### Deleting a contact : `delete-contact`
 Deletes the specified contact from the StudyCircle contact list.